 And I'm happy because not only is it suuuuppper easy to make, but it's low-carb with no junk ingredients!

-Also, it stays pourable, doesn't crystallize, and is just as good (I would argue better!) than the Hershey's Syrup we all know and love.
+Also, it stays pourable, doesn't crystallize, and is just as good (I would argue better!) than the Hershey's brand we all know and love.

 I don't recommend using an erythritol-based sweetener because it will cause the sauce to crystallize and be grainy.